 Carrot Walnut Muffins

-1 ½ cups white whole wheat flour (200 grams)
+- 1 ½ cups all-purpose or white whole wheat flour (200 grams)

-2 teaspoons baking powder (10 ml)
+- 2 teaspoons baking powder

-½ teaspoon baking soda (5 ml)
+- ½ teaspoon baking soda

-¾ teaspoon ground cinnamon
+- ¾ teaspoon ground cinnamon

-½ teaspoon freshly ground nutmeg
+- ½ teaspoon freshly ground nutmeg

-1 large egg
+- 1 large egg

-¼ cup very firmly packed light brown sugar (60 grams)
+- ¼ cup very firmly packed light brown sugar (60 grams)

-¼ cup granulated sugar (48 grams)
+- ¼ cup granulated sugar (48 grams)

-⅓ cup vegetable oil – (80 ml)
+- ⅓ cup vegetable oil

-½ cup yogurt (120 ml)
+- ½ cup yogurt

-1 packed cup shredded carrots
+- 1 cup shredded carrots

-⅔ cup walnuts, toasted and chopped
+- ⅔ cup walnuts toasted and chopped

-Preheat oven to 400 degrees F (205 c).
-Spray 10 muffin cups with flour-added cooking spray.
-You can use 12 if you prefer smaller muffins.
+- Preheat oven to 400 degrees F (205 c).
+Grease 10 muffin cups.

-Mix the flour, baking powder, soda, salt, cinnamon and nutmeg together in a small mixing bowl; set aside.
+- Mix the flour, baking powder, soda, salt, cinnamon and nutmeg together in a small mixing bowl; set aside.

-Whisk the egg in a large mixing bowl, then whisk in the sugars, yogurt, vegetable oil and carrots.
+- Whisk the egg in a large mixing bowl, then whisk in the sugars, yogurt, vegetable oil and carrots.
 Pour the dry ingredients into the carrot mixture and stir until moist.
-Throw in the walnuts and continue to stir gently until the ingredients are mixed – don’t overmix the batter or you’ll toughen up the glutens in the flour.
+Throw in the walnuts and continue to stir gently until the ingredients are mixed – don’t overmix the batter or you’ll toughen up the gluten in the flour.

-Divide the batter between the cups and bake on center rack for 20 minutes.
+- Divide the batter between the cups and bake on center rack for 20 minutes.

 Kim says